giofsantos11/BangsamoroStunting/README.md

 ## How to navigate through this repository?

 This repository contains the codes that are used to prepare an analysis on the determinants of stunting in the Bangsamoro region.

+[Still a work in progress]

 ## References
 Duncan Thomas and John Strauss (1997).
 “Health and Wages: Evidence on Men and Women in Urban Brazil.”
 Journal of Econometrics 77, no. 1, pp. 159–85. https://doi.org/10.1016/S0304-4076(96)01811-8.